mbrukman/pdf-extract-svg/README.md

 > If you are using virtual environments, you need to use this method of running
 > the app.

-Start the program via:

 ```sh
 python app.py
 ```

 > [!NOTE]
-> If you PySide6 globally and are not using virtual environments, you can just
+> If you installed PySide6 globally and are not using virtual environments, you
-> run the script itself directly.
+> can just run the script directly.

 ```sh
 # Implicitly uses /usr/bin/python